Alexander Zorniger

-Alexander Zorniger (born 8 October 1967) is a German football manager of Greuther Fürth and retired player who played as a midfielder.
+Alexander Zorniger (born 8 October 1967) is a German professional football manager.
+He is the current head coach of Danish Superliga club OB.

 Coaching career

 Early career

 Zorniger started his coaching career with stints as head coach of Normannia Gmünd, assistant coach at VfB Stuttgart, and as head coach at Sonnenhof Großaspach.

 RB Leipzig

 Zorniger became head coach of RB Leipzig on 3 July 2012.
 He managed the club to an undefeated season in all competitions.
 They finished the league season with 21 wins and 9 draws and went on to the promotion play–off; winning the first leg 2–0 and drawing the second leg 2–2.
 They also defeated Chemnitzer FC in the Saxony Cup final.
 He resigned on 11 February 2015, as earlier that month Ralf Rangnick announced that he would be RB Leipzig's coach for next season.

 Back to VfB Stuttgart

 On 25 May 2015, VfB Stuttgart announced in a press conference that Zorniger would be their new head coach and signed a deal with the Swabians until Summer 2018.
 He was sacked on 24 November 2015 after Stuttgart lost to FC Augsburg 4–0.
 He finished with a record of five wins, one draw, and nine losses.